NikolettaGr/e-commerce/README.md

 ### **Project Goals**

- * Develop CAG website using Django and Bootstrap frameworks, wire up to Stripe
+ * Develop ShopNature website using Django and Bootstrap frameworks, wire up to Stripe
  * Present the website in a clean and easy to understand manner
  * Keep good UX principles regarding layout/colors/interaction
  * Robust Python code without issues/bugs